stojkovicv/webstore-backend-api/readme.md

 # DevStore API

-> Backend API for Bootcamp stores.
+> Backend API for Development Store.
+It comprises bootcamps along with their courses, users and reviews.
+The CRUD functionalities are provided for all resources, along with a hashed passwords and cookies for users authentication.
+API is secured against nosql injection, cros-site-scriptinga and multiple requests.
+>
 ## Usage

 Remvove one .env exstension from "config/config.env.env" and set the values.